wp-plugins/okv-oauth/readme.txt

 == Description ==
 Use Oauth such as Google account to login, register member in WordPress website.
 Control how your wp-login page will be used.
 Force use only OAuth or use them both.

-If you want more secure to your account then you may needs \"Multi-factor\" authentication.
+If you want more secure to your account then you may needs "Multi-factor" authentication.
 But if you have many WordPress website on different server location (not multi-site WP) you must have too many of them in one authenticator app.

 So, it is good idea to use OAuth instead because Google already use that.